OpenEvalProject/evals/manuscripts/elife-73357/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/73357/elife-73357-fig9-v2.jpg)

-**Figure 9.:** nord.Illustration of potential concentration- and location-dependent mechanism of Nord as a dosage-dependent BMP signaling modulator.
+**Figure 9.:** Illustration of potential concentration- and location-dependent mechanism of Nord as a dosage-dependent BMP signaling modulator.
 The source cells of Nord (and Decapentaplegic [Dpp]) are labeled in blue, and the responding cells in focus are indicated by the dashed line.
 Note that Nord could be either diffusible or membrane/matrix-associated.
 (A, A’) In the wild-type wing discs, nord is induced by the Hh signal along the anteroposterior (A/P) compartment boundary flanking the central wing pouch, and thus is expressed in a subset of Dpp-secreting cells.
 We propose that membrane/matrix-associated Nord-mediated binding of Dpp and Dpp-Gbb both enhances the local BMP signaling activity by augmenting ligand concentration near the Nord/Dpp-secreting cells and impedes the mobilization of Dpp, especially the long-range BMP signaling mediator Dpp-Gbb heterodimer.
 The diffusible pool of Nord is more likely to interfere with BMP reception.
 (B, B’) Loss of nord simultaneously leads to reduced local BMP and increased long-range BMP activities, and therefore gives rise to the seemingly opposite phenotypes of reduced wing size and ectopic posterior crossvein (PCV), both of which are attributable to alteration of BMP activity at the level of Mad phosphorylation (pMad).
 (C–E, C’-E’) Nord misexpression experiments.
 Low levels of ectopic Nord in the P compartment increase BMP signaling activity (C, C’), whereas high levels of Nord, either in the P compartment (D, D’) or throughout the wing pouch (E, E’), inhibit BMP signaling activity.
 The altered BMP signaling activities are reflected by the pMad levels.

-## Nord is a novel, multifunctional BMP-binding protein
+### Nord is a novel, multifunctional BMP-binding protein

 The activity of TGF-β type factors, including the BMP subfamily, is modulated by a large variety of binding proteins that can either enhance or inhibit their signaling in a context-dependent manner (Chang, 2016; Umulis et al., 2009).
 These modulator proteins vary broadly in structure, location, and mechanism of action.
 Well-known extracellular and freely diffusible proteins include Noggin, Tsg, Follistatin, the CR (cysteine-rich) domain containing proteins such as Chordin/Sog, and the Can family named after two founding members, Dan and Cerberus (Chang, 2016).
 With the exception of Tsg and Tsg/Sog or Tsg/Chordin complexes that in some cases can promote BMP signaling, all of these factors behave as antagonists, where BMP binding prevents association of the ligand with the receptor complex.